porterbmoody/balmingilead/content/_index.md

 ---
-title: "Is there no Balm In Gilead?"
+title: "coding, transhumanism, philosophy, religion"

-description: "Is there no Physician there?"
+description: "swag"
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.
 theme_version: '2.8.2'
 cascade:
-  featured_image: '/images/jesus2.jpg'
+  featured_image: '/images/musk1.jpeg'
 ---